iisc-seal/droidracer-related-files/readme.txt

 abc_log.txt file is important to reproduce the race.

 (4) To reproduce these runs,
-(i) clone droidRacer repository from https://bitbucket.org/hppulse/droidracer (ii) Switch to the branch pldi-2014
+(i) clone droidRacer repository from https://bitbucket.org/iiscseal/droidracer (ii) Switch to the branch pldi-2014
-(iii) Build DroidRacer as per instructions given in readme-droidRacer.txt (iv) Before running DroidRacer on each of the above apps do initializations and follow instructions given in events-<n>.txt inside folder corresponding to each app.
+(iii) Build DroidRacer as per instructions given in readme.txt (iv) Before running DroidRacer on each of the above apps do initializations and follow instructions given in events-<n>.txt inside folder corresponding to each app.